ginneman47/Machine-Learning-implementation/README.md

 # Machine-Learning-implementation
-Machine learning algorithms are provided from scratch
+Machine learning algorithms are developed from ground up using python(no scikit or alike libraries are used).